-The XRT data were automatically analysed at the United Kingdom Swift Science Data Centre (UKSSDC) at the University of Leicester, using HEASOFT v6.15.1, and the Swift CALDB b20090130\u20111031\x20131220\m20140221.
+The XRT data were automatically analysed at the United Kingdom Swift Science Data Centre at the University of Leicester, using heasoft v6.15.1, and the Swift caldb b20090130\u20111031\x20131220\m20140221.
 The data were first processed using XRTPIPELINE, then a series of source detection and analysis routines were applied.
-In a previous work, similar to this but relating to gravitational wave triggers (Evans et al. 2012), we noted the need for a source detection system that was optimised for fainter sources.
+In a previous work, similar to this but relating to gravitational wave triggers (Evans et al. 2012), we noted the need for a source detection system that was optimized for fainter sources.
 Since then such a system has been developed (Evans et al. 2014), and we used it in this work.
-It consists of the following steps: filtering the data, creating images and exposure maps, and locating and characterising sources.
-The latter step is an iterative process which uses a combination of sliding-cell detection, background modelling, source PSF-fitting and likelihood tests to detect and localise sources.
+It consists of the following steps: filtering the data, creating images and exposure maps, and locating and characterizing sources.
+The latter step is an iterative process which uses a combination of sliding-cell detection, background modelling, source PSF (point spread function)-fitting and likelihood tests to detect and localize sources.
 It also provides a quality flag for each source, which indicates the probability of the source being spurious.
-0.3% of sources flagged as Good are spurious; this rises to 1% when the Good and Reasonable sources are considered (Reasonable
+0.3 per cent of sources flagged as Good are spurious; this rises to 1 per cent when the Good and Reasonable sources are considered (Reasonable sources on their own have a 7 per cent false positive rate), and 10 per cent when all sources (Good, Reasonable, and Poor) are included (Poor sources on their own have a 35 per cent false positive rate, so should be viewed with caution).
+Full details of this procedure are given in Evans et al. (2014), particularly sections 3.4 and 7 and fig. 3.